 Welcome to the second part of the Inside My Head series!
 Last week we looked at worry and doubt and how that affects me daily.
-Today, I’m going to talk to you a little about feeling trapped.
+Today, I’m going to talk to you a little about feeling trapped, which is often how I feel.
 If you want a bit more information, you can always check out my journey as well.

 Trapped Inside My Head